refactor

 Input:

-➡ the relationship to be modified.new_from: Node
+➡ Relationship that needs to be modified.new_from: Node

-➡ new start (from) node.
+➡ THe new start (from) node.

 Output: